banner-cover

 Flag Display Protocol

-If the Flag is the only flag displayed, it may be displayed from any flagpole as long as it is displayed with dignity and respect.
-Our recommendation however is to display the Flag from the middle flagpole.
+If the National Flag is the only flag displayed, it may be displayed from any flagpole as long as it is displayed with dignity and respect.
+Our recommendation is to display the Flag from the middle flagpole.

-2. wish to display the Flag from the flagpoles at my office, but one of the flagpoles is taller than the rest.
+2. I wish to display the National Flag from the flagpoles at my office, but one of the flagpoles is taller than the rest.
 However, this particular flagpole is not the leftmost one.
 What should the display protocol be?

-3. If I do not have a flagpole, may I still display the Flag at my premises?
+3. If I do not have a flagpole, may I still display the National Flag at my premises?

-4. Can I display more than one Flag?
+4. Can I display more than one National Flag?
 For example, I would like to display the Flag from all the flagpoles on the premises.

 We do not recommend doing so as it would be disrespectful to do so.
-Where possible, the Flag should be lowered before the start of bad weather, taking into consideration safety concerns.
+Where possible, the National Flag should be lowered before the start of bad weather, taking into consideration safety concerns.

 8. What if I do not have proper illumination?